Events canceled, editor expelled: Hong Kong's losing freedom

-HONG KONG (AP) - Concerns have been raised about freedom of expression in Hong Kong following the cancellation of literary and artistic events and the refusal to allow an editor from the Financial Times to enter the semi-autonomous Chinese territory.
+HONG KONG (AP) - The cancellation of literary and artistic events and the refusal to allow a Financial Times editor to enter Hong Kong have reignited concern about freedom of expression in the semi-autonomous Chinese territory.

-The Financial Times quoted the original venue's director Timothy Calnin as saying, "We do not want Tai Kwun to become a platform to promote the political interests of any individual."
+A last-minute decision Friday to reinstate the literary event illustrates the back-and-forth over this issue.

-In a tweet, Ma said he "wouldn't use Tai Kwun as a platform to promote my 'political interests.'"
+Hong Kong was promised semi-autonomy for 50 years as part of its 1997 handover from Great Britain, allowing it to retain rights to assembly and free speech that are denied on the Chinese mainland.

-"I'm a novelist, not an activist ...
-My 'politics' are simple: I believe in free thought and free speech.
-Without them, life has no meaning."
+The Financial Times earlier quoted Tai Kwun's director Timothy Calnin as saying, "We do not want Tai Kwun to become a platform to promote the political interests of any individual."

 FINANCIAL TIMES EDITOR REFUSED ENTRY

-The Financial Times says its Asia news editor Victor Mallet was turned away at the border on Thursday when he attempted to re-enter Hong Kong as a visitor.
+The Financial Times said that its Asia news editor Victor Mallet had been turned away at the border on Thursday when he attempted to re-enter Hong Kong as a visitor.

 That came after Mallet was forced to leave Hong Kong after the government refused to renew his work visa in apparent retaliation for his hosting a speaker at the Foreign Correspondents Club who led a now-banned political party advocating the territory's independence from China.